sderose/Shell/README.md

 re-run them in the same order.
 But that's surprisingly hard to get exactly right.

-* openall --

 * pressure -- Convert a pressure value in any of 25 units, to the equivalent in all of those units.

 * smoke (bash) -- Tries to run all the executable in a given directory -- easy way to flush out badly broken/obsolete code.

-* stdinToEditor --
+* stdinToEditor -- Pipe stdin in to this, which will make a temp file and then edit it.

-* stdinToFirefox --
+* stdinToFirefox -- Pipe stdin to firefox.

 * timeDiff --